What Are The Best Small Parrots As Pets?

 They are great talkers and speak with phenomenal clarity.

-They make loving pets if trained from young, and as medium sized parrots are easy to take care of.
+They make loving pets if trained from young, and as medium-sized parrots are easy to take care of.

 Rainbow Lorikeets: